-Fed up with the surge of junk mail after searching for an insurance quote?
-Tired of being marketed at every time you have to enter your details into a website to get information?
-Say goodbye to all that with a temporary email address.
-They are easy to set up, simple to use and act as the perfect dumping ground for all that spam.
+So, if you’re fed up with the surge of junk mail you’ve be receiving after researching insurance quotes, or tired of being marketed at every time you need to enter your personal details into a website to get information, we’ve got the solution for you.
+Creating a temporary email address is easy to do, simple to use, and makes it easy to send and receive mail anonymously all over the web.

-Most websites, apps, trial periods and online services require an email address.
-They are part of the reason spam is still an issue some 30 years after email was first in popular use.
-Temporary email addresses enable you to take advantage of all these services without the deluge of spam you get after signing up to many of these kinds of services.
+While most websites, applications, trial periods, and online require an email address, you aren’t always required to keep those email addresses.
+In fact, those very signups are part of the reason spam continues to be a problem with email well over twenty years after email became a popular way to communicate online.
+Temporary email addresses enable you to take advantage of all these services without the deluge of spam you get after signing up to these services.

 Create a temporary email address